radicleart/clarity-market/projects/thisisnumberone/version2/README.md

 ### Questions

 1 un/list-in-token - should these functions allow the operator to list / unlist within the new reduced scope.

+2 need get-mint-commission or use the api?

 # Commission Address